© Unofficial Royalty 2024

 June 5, 1771 – Birth of King Ernest Augustus I of Hanover, Duke of Cumberland, son of King George III of the United Kingdom, at Buckingham Palace

-Prior to the accession of Queen Victoria in 1837, the Hanover kings of the United Kingdom were also Electors and later Kings of Hanover in Germany.
-Because of Hanover’s Salic Law, which forbade female succession, Victoria could not become monarch of Hanover.
+Before the accession of Queen Victoria in 1837, the Hanover kings of the United Kingdom were also Electors and later Kings of Hanover in Germany.
+Because of Hanover’s Salic Law, which forbade female succession, Victoria could not become the monarch of Hanover.
 Her uncle Ernest Augustus became King of Hanover upon the death of his brother William.
 Ernst August V, Prince of Hanover, the husband of Princess Caroline of Monaco, is the senior direct male descendant of Ernest (and George III) and the pretender to the Hanover throne.

 Unofficial Royalty: King Ernest Augustus I of Hanover, Duke of Cumberland